kentrung/nodejs-blog-markdown/README.md

-# Build A Markdown Blog Using Node.js, Express, And MongoDB
+# Build A Markdown Blog Using Node.js, Express, And MongoDB Atlas

 1. Create file `.env` from `.env.example`
 2. `npm install`